yogigrantz/DinkToPdf/YG.DinkToPdf/README.md

 Why YG.DinktoPdf Exists (The Honest Version)

-because the original DinktoPdf was published in 2017 for .net core 1 and does not seem to be maintained
+because the original DinktoPdf was published in 2018 for .net core 1

 Frameworks are tools.
 Production is the truth.